FOREX-Dollar shrugs off suspected Japan intervention; pound eyes UK politics | Business

 FOREX-Dollar shrugs off suspected Japan intervention; pound eyes UK politics

-The yen hit a low of 149.70 per dollar overnight before being swept to a high of 145.28 within minutes in a move that suggested the BOJ, acting for Japan's Ministry of Finance (MOF), had stepped in for a second day.

-A blast of suspected intervention by the Bank of Japan (BOJ) on Monday to boost the yen did little to tame the dollar, while the pound see-sawed as former finance minister Rishi Sunak emerged as the front-runner to be the next British prime minister.
-The yen hit a low of 149.70 per dollar overnight before being swept to a high of 145.28 within minutes in a move that suggested the BOJ, acting for Japan's Ministry of Finance (MOF), had stepped in for a second day.
-The yen was last at 149.37, down nearly 1.1% on the day against the greenback.
+The dollar rallied on Monday, shaking off another blast of suspected Japanese intervention and sending China's offshore yuan to record lows, while the pound dithered as Britain's Conservative party raced to choose its third leader this year.
+The yen hit a low of 149.70 per dollar overnight before being swept to a high of 145.28 within minutes in a move that suggested the Bank of Japan, acting for Japan's Ministry of Finance (MOF), had stepped in for a second day.
+The yen was last at 149.05, down 0.9% on the day against the greenback.

-"The price action should be worrying for the MOF, as it suggests that there is strong demand to buy into dollar/yen dips," said Sean Callow, a senior currency strategist at Westpac in Sydney.
-"The timing should have been good for intervention, with U.S. yields still falling in the wake of the WSJ Fed story Friday."

 Japan likely spent a record 5.4 trillion-5.5 trillion yen ($36.16 billion-$36.83 billion) in its yen-buying intervention last Friday, according to estimates by Tokyo money market brokerage firms.
 Traders also suspect the BOJ has intervened more than once in the past month to shore up a currency that has tumbled 22% this year against the dollar.